4 min read

 • Virtual environments: Replaces venv, virtualenv, conda

-• Project scaffolding: Replaces cookiecutter for simple cases
+• Project scaffolding: Replaces cookiecutter and copier for simple cases

 • Script running: Replaces manual activation/deactivation